General Glossary

 Scrofula.

-- Cupping (wet and dry)search for term
+Cupping (wet and dry)

 The act of applying a heated cup to bring blood to the skin to act as a counterirritant (dry), or to bleed (wet).